-Mehmet Balci, Head of Near and Middle East region, is a journalist and a human rights activist and has worked for Geneva Call since 2000.
+Mehmet Balci is a journalist and a human rights activist and has worked for Geneva Call since 2000.
 After studying a number of foreign languages, he collaborated with various Kurdish political and non-governmental organizations as representative to the EU, UN, Council of Europe and OSCE.
 He is founder of the Turkish Campaign to Ban Landmines.
 He has authored articles in the Kurdish and Turkish press and wrote the Landmine Monitor reports on Turkey from 2001 to 2004 and the booklet Turkey Without Mines.

 Pascal Bongard has been working with Geneva Call since 2000 and is currently Head of the Policy and Legal Unit.
 He has published widely on issues related to humanitarian engagement with armed non-State actors and Geneva Call’s experience in particular.
 Before joining Geneva Call, he worked with the Swiss Federal Department of Foreign Affairs in Bern and the United Nations High Commissioner for Refugees in Ethiopia.
 He holds a Bachelor of Arts degree in History and Journalism from the University of Fribourg and Master of Arts degrees in International Relations and Comparative Politics from the Graduate Institute of International Studies in Geneva and the London School of Economics and Political Science.

-Maud Bonnet, Director of Communications and External Relations, holds a Master’s Degree in International Humanitarian Law from the Geneva Academy of International Humanitarian Law and Human Rights and a Graduate Certificate in Management of non-profit Organisations from the University of Geneva.
+Maud Bonnet holds a Master’s Degree in International Humanitarian Law from the Geneva Academy of International Humanitarian Law and Human Rights and a Graduate Certificate in Management of non-profit Organisations from the University of Geneva.
 Before joining Geneva Call in September 2011 as Development Officer, she worked with the Geneva International Centre for Humanitarian Demining (GICHD), the International Organization for Migration (IOM), and the United Nations Institute for Disarmament Research (UNIDIR).

-Hichem Khadhraoui, Director of Operations, holds a Master degree in International Humanitarian Law and Human Rights from Western Cape University, South Africa and a Master degree in International Public and European Law from the University of Aix-Marseille III, France.
+Hichem Khadhraoui joined Geneva Call in 2016.
+He holds a Master degree in International Humanitarian Law and Human Rights from Western Cape University, South Africa and a Master degree in International Public and European Law from the University of Aix-Marseille III, France.
 He completed certificates in Leadership and Management from IMD Business School Lausanne and Columbia Business School, New York and is completing a certificate on security of international organizations with the Evosec institute.
 Before joining Geneva Call, he worked for over 10 years at the International Committee of the Red Cross both at field and headquarter level in positions of Manager and Program coordinator.